ltrgoddard/thesis/temp.markdown

-    much clearer in the 1962 letter to the little magazine *Mica* cited earlier, in which Eliot’s ‘fundamental error’ is given as his tendency to make the poem’s ‘object \[…\] the poet’s anterior experience’ rather than ‘the poem’s achieved shape’ (‘from a letter’, p.
+    much clearer in the 1962 letter to the little magazine *Mica* cited earlier, in which Eliot’s ‘fundamental error’ is given as his tendency to make the poem’s ‘object \[…\] the poet’s anterior experience’ rather than ‘the poem’s achieved shape’ (Prynne, ‘from a letter’, p.
 28).

 [^117]: Leavis, *New Bearings*, p.
 83.